Non-stop flights to Jakarta (CGK)

 Thai Airways (Star Alliance): year-round flights from Bangkok (BKK).

-Thai Lion Air: year-round flights from Bangkok (Don Muang) (DMK).
+Thai Lion Air: seasonal flights from Bangkok (Don Muang) (DMK).

 Cebu Pacific: year-round flights from Manila (MNL).